-(in thousands) Three Months Ended Increase Six Months Ended Increase Three Months Ended Increase Nine Months Ended Increase June 30, (Decrease) June 30, (Decrease) September 30, (Decrease) September 30, (Decrease) 2023 2022 \$ % 2023 2022 \$ % 2023 2022 \$ % 2023 2022 \$ % Net loss \$ (106,528) \$ (99,349) (7,179) 7 \$ (213,898) \$ (190,956) (22,942) 12 \$ (113,760) \$ (99,618) (14,142) 14 \$ (327,658) \$ (290,574) (37,084) 13
+(in thousands) Three Months Ended Increase Nine Months Ended Increase Three Months Ended Increase September 30, (Decrease) September 30, (Decrease) March 31, (Decrease) 2023 2022 \$ % 2023 2022 \$ % 2024 2023 \$ % Net loss \$ (113,760) \$ (99,618) (14,142) 14 \$ (327,658) \$ (290,574) (37,084) 13 \$ (112,976) \$ (107,370) (5,606) 5

-Net loss for the three and six nine months ended June 30, 2023 September 30, 2023 increased by \$7.2 million \$14.1 million, or 7% 14%, and \$22.9 million \$37.1 million, or 12% 13%, compared to the same periods in 2022, respectively.
-The increase in our net loss was due to the continued expansion of our research and development activities, ongoing and newly initiated clinical trials, and the overall growth in our workforce and corporate infrastructure, as well as our pre-commercialization activities for lifileucel.
-We anticipate that we will continue to incur net losses in the future as we further invest in our research and development activities, as well as our commercial readiness launch preparation, Proleukin® business integration and both clinical and internal development programs.
+Net loss for the three and nine months ended September 30, 2023 March 31, 2024 increased by \$14.1 million \$5.6 million, or 14%, and \$37.1 million, or 13% 5%, compared to the same periods period in 2022, respectively.
+2023.
+The increase in our net loss was due to the continued expansion of our research and development activities, ongoing and newly initiated clinical trials, and the overall growth in our workforce and corporate infrastructure, as well as our pre-commercialization activities for lifileucel. infrastructure.
+We anticipate that we will continue to incur net losses in the future as we further invest in our clinical and internal research and development activities, programs as well as our commercial readiness execution of the launch preparation, Proleukin® business integration and both clinical and internal development programs of AmtagviTM.

-Liquidity and Capital Resources
+[Liquidity and Capital Resources](#)

+As of March 31, 2024, we had \$362.6 million in cash, cash equivalents, investments, and restricted cash (\$134.2 million of cash and cash equivalents, \$222.0 million in short-term investments, and \$6.4 million in restricted cash).
 We have incurred losses and generated negative cash flows from operations since inception.
 Historically, we have funded our operations from various public and private offerings of our equity securities, both common stock and preferred stock, from option and warrant exercises, and from interest income.
 Since 2017, our primary source of funds has been from the public sale of our common stock.
-With the completion of the rolling BLA submission for lifileucel for advanced melanoma in March 2023, we expect to generate revenue from the sale of our product, lifileucel, if the BLA is approved.
-Furthermore, upon the completion of the closing of the acquisition of the worldwide rights to Proleukin® in the second quarter of 2023, we began to generate revenue from the sales of Proleukin® during the three months ended June 30, 2023.
-However, such revenues for Proleukin® and lifileucel may not be material during the 12 months from the date these Condensed Consolidated Financial Statements condensed consolidated financial statements are issued.
-We expect to continue to incur significant expenses to support our preparations for the commercialization and launch of lifileucel, if approved, including continuing to prepare our the iTC facility to support our ongoing clinical programs to expand the combination of TIL therapy and to support Proleukin® integration activities during the remainder of 2023 and beyond.
-Based on the funds we have available as of the date of our these condensed consolidated financial statements which include estimated net proceeds (after deducting underwriting and other offering expenses) of \$161.4 million from the public offering of its common stock completed are issued in this Quarterly Report on July 13, 2023, Form 10-Q, we believe that we have sufficient capital to fund our anticipated operating expenses and capital expenditures as planned for at least the next twelve months from the date these Condensed Consolidated Financial Statements condensed consolidated financial statements are issued.
+With the completion recent approval of the rolling our BLA, submission for lifileucel for advanced melanoma in March 2023, we expect to generate revenue from the sale of our first internally developed product, lifileucel, if AmtagviTM, in the BLA is approved. remaining quarters of 2024.
+Furthermore, upon the completion of the closing of the acquisition of the worldwide rights to Proleukin® Proleukin® in the second quarter of 2023, we began to generate revenue from the sales of Proleukin® Proleukin®.
+However, such revenues for Proleukin® AmtagviTM and lifileucel Proleukin® may not be material enough to generate positive operational cash flows during the 12 months from the date these the condensed consolidated financial statements are issued. issued and this Quarterly Report on Form 10-Q is filed.

+We expect to continue to incur significant expenses to support our preparations for execution of the commercialization and commercial launch of lifileucel, if approved, including continuing to prepare the iCTC to support our AmtagviTM, fund ongoing clinical programs, to expand including our NSCLC registration study, IOV-LUN-202, and our frontline advanced melanoma Phase 3 confirmatory trial, TILVANCE-301, continue the combination development of TIL therapy our pipeline candidates, and to support Proleukin® integration activities during the remainder of 2023 and beyond, for other general corporate purposes.
+Based on the funds we have available as of the date these our condensed consolidated financial statements for the three months ended March 31, 2024 are issued, in this Quarterly Report on Form 10-Q, we believe that we have sufficient capital to fund our anticipated operating expenses and capital expenditures as planned for at least the next twelve months from following the date these issuance of our condensed consolidated financial statements are issued. included in this Quarterly Report on Form 10-Q.